begriffs/randln/README.md

 print that line, character by character.
 So it's actually most likely to pick a line immediately *after* a long one.

+This is the default method if no method is specified in command line arguments.

 **Pros:**

 Very fast.
 Does not have to read any characters except to find the start